TanTranDev/swift/docs/dependency_injection.md

 According to the principles, a class should concentrate on fulfilling its responsibilities and not on creating objects that it requires to fulfill those responsibilities.
 And that’s where dependency injection comes into play: it provides the class with the required objects.

+// Implement
+## There are basically three types of dependency injection:
+- constructor injection: the dependencies are provided through a class constructor.
+- setter injection: the client exposes a setter method that the injector uses to inject the dependency.
+- interface injection: the dependency provides an injector method that will inject the dependency into any client passed to it.
+Clients must implement an interface that exposes a setter method that accepts the dependency.

+## Responsibility: - by frameworks
+- Create the objects
+- Know which classes require those objects
+- And provide them all those objects

+// implement DI -> should be another file
 ## Benefits of using DI

 - Helps in Unit testing.